 Focusing on children’s needs

-For legal writing to be effective, its intended audience needs to understand it (see my guide to implementing a plain-language policy).
+For legal writing to be effective, its intended audience needs to understand it.
 So mastering plain language is crucial for anyone committed to making the law more accessible to children.

 Plain language plays a prominent role in achieving the access to justice for children discussed in this article.
 And there are broader implications of creating fairer and more inclusive societies through clear and effective legal communication.

-The 2017 Lammy Review found an over-representation of BAME (Black and Minority Ethnic Backgrounds) children in the UK criminal justice system, where 41% of children in custody are from minority backgrounds.
+The 2017 Lammy Review found an over-representation of Black, Asian and Minority Ethnic (BAME) background children in the UK criminal justice system, where 41% of children in custody are from minority backgrounds.
 To let down children through legal writing that doesn’t focus on absolute clarity of communication is to deepen troubling racial divides.